 Takeaway: Sometimes it makes sense to sacrifice some lawn in order to have a more beautiful foundation planting scheme.

 This one’s tough because wow, what a wonderfully romantic tableau.
-However, so much of the weight is on the right side, and all the other plantings are the same height and scale, that the place feels out of whack.
+However, so much of the weight is on the right side.
+All the other plantings are the same height and scale, that the place feels out of whack.
 All it needs is some plants with height.
-A medium sized shrub or even a large pot with a large shrub set on the ground on the left side would help to create a visual triangle that would feel more pleasing.
+A medium sized shrub or a large pot with a large shrub set on the ground on the left side.
+This would help to create a visual triangle that would feel more pleasing.

 Takeaway: Use what you have!
 The roof line here is the biggest clue for the need to add height and staggered layers.